Live learning, Cambridge style

 - academically rigorous, broad, highly practical with a focus on team skills

-- taught through a blend of workshops, seminars, lectures, small-group work, group discussion, presentations and experiential learning
+- taught through a blend of workshops, seminars, lectures, small-group work, digital resources and experiential learning

 - underpinned by a foundation of core courses, with additional elective subjects for students to choose from